albin-johansson/abby/docs/queries.md

     // ...
   });

-  // This query will stop when there are no more candidates or if the lambdas returns true tree.query_direct(42, [](int candidate) {
+  // This query will stop when there are no more candidates or if the lambda returns true tree.query_direct(42, [](int candidate) {
     if (candidate == 7) {
       // ...